fcplaystation13-sys/The-Eject-bug/README.md

 It works on higher FWs

-It tricks the PS5 UI into thinking any app is a disc game.
+It tricks the PS5 UI into thinking any app is a disc game like the Playstation store and YTs.
 (Maybe if it is redirected it could force debug setting to show and work)

 It might have potential.